 The Department of Economics offers degree programs for undergraduates and for graduate students.
-It also partners with the Departments of Philosophy, Political Science, and Sociology to offer the undergraduate major in ethics and public policy, an interdisciplinary program administered by the Department of Philosophy (College of Liberal Arts and Sciences); see Ethics and Public Policy in the Catalog.
+It also partners with the Departments of Philosophy, Political Science, and Sociology and Criminology to offer the undergraduate major in ethics and public policy, an interdisciplinary program administered by the Department of Philosophy (College of Liberal Arts and Sciences); see Ethics and Public Policy in the catalog.

-Each year the department offers a seminar program that brings eminent economists from other universities and from government agencies to the University of Iowa campus.
-Presentations by Department of Economics faculty members and students also are featured.
+Each year, the Department of Economics offers a Clarence Tow Lectures in Economics seminar program that brings eminent economists from other universities and from government agencies to the University of Iowa campus.
+Presentations by department faculty members and students also are featured.